-Brigham and Women’s Hospital is a leading provider of partial and total hip joint replacement services.
+Brigham and Women’s Hospital is a leading provider of partial and total hip joint replacement surgery services.
 Last year, our orthopedic surgeons used their experience and expertise to help improve the quality of life of 500 patients suffering from severe hip damage.

 What Is Arthroplasty?